What is an omnichannel contact centre?

 A customer might call a customer service number and choose to switch to live chat to avoid waiting in call queues.
 In another scenario, customers who have been speaking with an agent may choose to receive information via SMS, such as store locations, product descriptions, or business opening hours, because this is so much more convenient than taking notes from verbal speech.
 And with sophisticated cloud-based omnichannel contact centre solutions like Oration by Convai, the software can even be configured to automatically recognise the caller's intent and offer information via SMS entirely without agent involvement.
 Adding email to your omnichannel contact centre can also be a huge benefit to customers who don't have time to wait in call queues and also don't require urgent ‘on the spot’ resolutions.

-Ensuring a seamless and cohesive omnichannel contact centre experience
+How to ensure a seamless and cohesive omnichannel contact centre experience

 While moving to an omnichannel contact centre experience is increasingly becoming a necessity in the modern consumer environment, it's important to ensure your customer service operation doesn't become fragmented across different channels.
 With some customers potentially moving between their email, phone, or a mobile app during a single transaction, or even choosing to take a different pathway each time they interact with customer services, continuity and a consistent experience is an imperative.